 - To add to an EndNote Desktop library select ‘EndNote’.
 The record will be downloaded as an .ris file, and you will need to import using the method described above in the ‘adding references by importing RIS files’ section.

 The Online Search feature allows you to connect to remote databases and library catalogues and search for references.
-However, it is no currently possible to connect to the Oxford Brookes LibrarySearch system through the Online Search option, nor are the vast majority of our databases accessible via Online Search.
+However, it is not currently possible to connect to the Oxford Brookes LibrarySearch system through the Online Search option, nor are the vast majority of our databases accessible via Online Search.
 It is advisable to use the methods described in the sections above for adding references to your EndNote Library.

 Creating groups of references